Suffered a Traumatic Brain Injury in Virginia?

 If you are able to return to work at all, you may need to change jobs to find an occupation that accommodates your needs.
 Because of that potential outcome, compensation for your injury may include future damages like lost earning potential.
 Since you likely would have continued earning a higher amount if you hadn’t been injured, it’s only fair that an estimation of future earnings is included.
 That calculation is made by multiplying the amount you likely would have made by the number of years you would have reasonably been expected to remain in the workforce.
 That isn’t the only future cost associated with a TBI, however.

-Damages from Traumatic Brain Injuries May Potentially Cover
+Damages a Traumatic Brain Injury Claim May Potentially Cover

 - Assisted living or in-home care if you require round-the-clock assistance